gustah90/programmingLogicCourse/Readme.md

-#First Class

-Programming Logic Course
+#Programming Logic Course

-My exercises and demonstrations of my classes
+My exercises and demonstrations from my classes

 The basic of algorithms and the logic from them